 The new conservative turn is not only happening in countries affected by war but also in “calm and stable” Europe and the US.
 Right-wing populists have skilfully filled a niche that meets the demands of a society dissatisfied with the problems of capitalism.
 Their cheating strategy is to shift responsibility for social problems away from corporations and political functionaries and to blame the most vulnerable groups in society.
 With a diplomatic smile on their face, new conservative parliamentarians legitimate violence based on intolerance of gender, religion and race on the streets and in families.
 The recent massive wave of protests against police brutality and racism in the US and support campaigns in other countries have shown that democratic society does not agree with such order and offers new hope of changing this anti-humanitarian course in politics.

-The subject seeking an emancipated society in an aggressively conservative environment is reflected in the interrelation of everyday life, the Internet and cinema.
-A significant part of Ukrainian society is still finding out about local events through the TV.
-Young people are surrounded by activist video streams on the small screens of their smartphones and patriotic movies on the big screen.
-The perception of reality is predetermined by displayed representations and simulations.
-The more moving images determine social outlooks, the less linear the connection between objective reality and its representations on the screen becomes.
-Such a context pushes the artist to resort to inter-media artistic expressions, appropriating such forms of moving image as staged or documentary cinema, television broadcasting, video blogs or archival video materials, reflecting and going beyond the original sources.
+The narratives of the episodes in Armed and Dangerous are about people seeking to emancipate themselves and to emancipate society while existing in an aggressively conservative environment.
+What is the role of the moving image in this process?
+Much of the world still finds out about political events through the TV; young people are mainly exposed to video blogs.
+At the same time, popular movies, which are also full of political messages, are slowly moving from cinemas to commercial online platforms.
+YouTube and the increasing popularity of shocking content and cinema production with attractive goals have lots in common and have had a significant influence on each other in recent decades.
+The perception of reality is predetermined by representations and simulations.
+The more moving images determine social outlooks, the less linear the connection between objective reality and its representations on the screen.
+This context forces artists to resort to inter-media expressions, appropriating forms of moving image such as staged or documentary cinema, television broadcasting, video blogs or archival footage, reflecting and going beyond the original sources.